-The audit report issued by our independent registered public accounting firm on our audited consolidated financial statements for the fiscal year ended December 31, 2020, contains an explanatory paragraph regarding our ability to continue as a going concern.
-The audit report issued by our independent registered public accounting firm for our financial statements for the fiscal year ended December 31, 2020 states that our auditing firm has substantial doubt in our ability to continue as a going concern due to the risk that we may not have sufficient cash and liquid assets to cover our operating and capital requirements for the next twelve-month period; and, if sufficient cash cannot be obtained, we would have to substantially alter, or possibly even discontinue, operations.
-The accompanying financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The audit report issued by our independent registered public accounting firm on our audited consolidated financial statements for the fiscal year ended December 31, 2022, contains an explanatory paragraph regarding our ability to continue as a going concern.
+The audit report states that our auditing firm determined that there was substantial doubt in our ability to continue as a going concern due to the risk that we may not have sufficient cash and liquid assets at December 31, 2022 to cover our operating and capital requirements for the next twelve-month period; and if sufficient cash cannot be obtained, we would have to substantially alter, or possibly even discontinue, operations.
+The accompanying consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.